HXLStandard/libhxl-python/README.md

 # Usage

-Identity transformation in a pipeline (read from standard input, write to standard output):
+Streaming identity transformation in a pipeline (read from standard input, write to standard output):

 ```
 import sys